Ab initio informed 20Ne(p, p$\alpha$)16O reaction elucidates the emergence of alpha clustering from chiral potentials: Theoretical Framework

 \subsection{\textit{Ab initio} SA-NCSM with continuum}

-We employ the \textit{ab initio} symmetry-adapted no-core shell model (SA-NCSM) \cite{LauneyDD16,DytrychLDRWRBB20,LauneyMD_ARNPS21} that admits chiral EFT interactions.
-The use of chiral EFT interactions, which are consistent with the symmetry- and symmetry-breaking patterns of quantum chromodynamics, enables nuclear calculations informed by physics of two and three nucleons only.
+We employ the \textit{ab initio} symmetry-adapted no-core shell model (SA-NCSM) \cite{LauneyDD16,DytrychLDRWRBB20,LauneyMD_ARNPS21}, which treats all nucleons in the system at an equal footing and admits chiral EFT interactions between the nucleons.
+The use of chiral EFT interactions, which are consistent with the chiral symmetry- and symmetry-breaking patterns of quantum chromodynamics, enables nuclear calculations informed by physics of two and three nucleons only.
 In addition, the symmetry-adapted (SA) basis in the many-body SA-NCSM approach provides solutions to otherwise infeasible ultra-large model spaces~\cite{LauneyDD16, DytrychLDRWRBB20}, which are imperative for the description of challenging features in nuclei, such as clustering, collectivity, and coupling to the continuum.
 We note that the SA-NCSM results exactly reproduce those of the traditional NCSM \cite{NavratilVB00,Barrettnv13} for the same nuclear interaction.
-However, by utilizing the emergent symplectic symmetry \SpR{3}$\supset$\SU{3}$\supset$\SO{3} in nuclei \cite{DytrychLDRWRBB20}, the SA-NCSM can achieve convergence of results and describe localized $\alpha$ clusters with only a fraction of the corresponding NCSM space~\cite{DreyfussLESBDD20,PhysRevLett.128.202503}.
+However, it utilizes the emergent symplectic symmetry \SpR{3}$\supset$\SU{3}$\supset$\SO{3} in nuclei \cite{DytrychLDRWRBB20}, where each \SpR{3}-preserving subset of basis states describes a nuclear shape and each \SU{3}-preserving subset informs the specific deformation.
+By doing so, the SA-NCSM can achieve convergence of results and describe localized $\alpha$ clusters with only a fraction of the corresponding NCSM space~\cite{DreyfussLESBDD20,PhysRevLett.128.202503}.

 Similarly to the traditional NCSM, the SA-NCSM uses a harmonic oscillator (HO) single-particle basis with frequency \hw~and a model space cutoff (given by the maximum total HO excitation quanta above the valence-shell configuration), which inform the resolution and the space size in which the nucleus resides.
-The calculations become independent of \hw~ in the infinite-size model space, providing a parameter-free \textit{ab initio} prediction.
+The calculations become independent of \hw~ in the infinite-size model space (infinitely many HO shells), providing a parameter-free \textit{ab initio} prediction.

-For the $^{20}$Ne ground state, the cluster wavefunction, the so-called spectroscopic amplitude, is calculated through the spectroscopic overlap, as detailed in Ref. \cite{DreyfussLESBDD20}, and for distance $r$ between the center-of-mass (c.m.) of the clusters is given by:
+The cluster wavefunction, the so-called spectroscopic amplitude (also called ``reduced width amplitudes''), for the $^{20}$Ne ground state is calculated through its overlap with an $\alpha+^{16}$O cluster state $\ket{\Psi_{ \mathfrak{a}'\mathfrak{a}''(I'^{\pi'}I''^{\pi''}); I n_r \ell}}$, which is fully antisymmetrized and normalized, as detailed in Refs. \cite{DreyfussLESBDD20,SuzukiH86}: